GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     b.
 Estimate the topup correction parameters (see the required topup parameter files in section III)
     c.
 Apply topup correction
 #### 4. Raw brain mask creation: \_bet_mask and \_pcnn3d_mask (\_csf_mask0)
 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3D* toolbox.
-One can run both functions and pick the best extrated brain for manual editing in the next step.
+One can run both functions and pick the tightest mask for manual editing in the next step.

     fsl bet: does better job for some rat brain extractions.
     PCNN3D: does better job for mice brain extraction.
-One can run PCNN3d in Matlab after "PreprocessingScript_step1.sh" is completed.
 ### Step2: Precise brain extraction & EPI template generation
 #### 1. Manually edit the brain mask using fsleyes editing tool
     a.
 Overlay the mask file _bet_mask.nii.gz or _pcnn3d_mask.nii.gz or \_csf_mask0.nii.gz on top of the _n4.nii.gz file